abhishekjakhar/cracking-javascript/docs/promises.md

 ## Why do promises exists?

 They exist to make the complexity of making asynchronous requests more manageable.
+It's a pattern for managing our callbacks in a trustable fashion.

 ## How do you create a promise?